Technology & Innovation

-Driven in part by a pandemic-era gaming boom, the media landscape is fundamentally transforming the way people communicate and entertain themselves.
+Driven in part by a pandemic-era gaming boom, the media landscape is fundamentally transforming the way people interact and entertain themselves.
 That makes interactive games all the more valuable to the likes of Microsoft, Sony and many others.

 It’s a testament to how powerful and alluring video games have become.
-The $200 billion gaming industry provides compelling entertainment at a reasonable cost, and it’s already surpassed the movie industry in terms of annual gross revenue.
+The US$200 billion gaming industry provides compelling entertainment at a reasonable cost, and it’s already surpassed the movie industry in terms of annual gross revenue.
 Fundamentally, I think that growth is likely to continue and even accelerate in the years ahead.

 The disruption also extends to other segments of the media and entertainment world.
-Netflix, the clear leader in streaming video with over 200 million subscribers, is encountering fierce competition from Amazon and Apple, as well as old guard companies like Disney.
+Netflix, the clear leader in streaming video with over 200 million subscribers worldwide, is encountering fierce competition from Amazon and Apple, as well as old guard companies like Disney.
 The biggest threat to Netflix’s dominance may be Disney+, whose deep library of intellectual property-driven content has helped it attract 130 million subscribers in just three years.

 Today the financials sector encompasses a broader set of opportunities than traditional banks and insurers.
 Among these are exchanges, data providers and asset managers.
 Financial exchanges that focus on equity trading may even benefit from increased volume during volatile markets.

 I believe several trends will drive growth in financial exchanges.
 One is the modernization of fixed income trading, which is moving out of the horse-and-buggy era.
 As fixed income — by far the largest asset class in the world with over US$100 trillion in assets — moves to digital trading, exchanges like Tradeweb could see their sales volumes soar.